2023 Solar Incentives Guide for McPherson, KS - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
-An incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a predetermined percentage of your solar system's cost.
+When people think of solar incentives, federal incentives may be the first thing that comes to mind.
+You may have heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit equal to a specified percentage of the money you spend on your solar system.

-Click here to learn more about the new Inflation Reduction Act.
-Your local McPherson solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local McPherson solar panel installer can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives